-Department of Justice Castle Buildings Stormont

-Belfast BT4 3SG

-Telephone 028 9052 0057

-E-mail feb@justice-ni.x.gsi.gov.uk

-Fireworks Helpline 0300 200 7881 (Northern Ireland only)
+E-mail feb@justice-ni.gov.uk There is a Fireworks helpline for use.
+Fireworks Helpline: 0300 200 7881 (Northern Ireland only)

 The Environmental Health Department of your local Council is also available to advise you.
-Your local Fire and Rescue service will be able to offer expert guidance and will know you local specific conditions and facilities available at your selected site.
+Your local Fire and Rescue service will be able to offer expert guidance and will know your local specific conditions and facilities available at your selected site.